-Triggered by allergens such as pollen, dust or pets, this kind can be seasonal but for some it may occur all year round.
-It’s usually more common in people who already suffer with allergic conditions like asthma or hay fever.
+Triggered by allergens such as pollen, dust or pets, this kind can be seasonal but for some, it may occur all year round.
+It’s usually more common in people who already suffer from allergic conditions like asthma or hay fever.
 You’ll probably have red eyes and some itching.

 Unlike bacterial or viral, this type is not contagious and so it cannot be passed from one person to another.

 As the name suggests, this type is caused by different viruses.
 Adenovirus, which is usually responsible for your regular cold, is the most common virus triggering viral conjunctivitis.